-Slip and fall cases are governed under negligence law.
 To win a premises liability claim, an injured victim has to prove either that the defendant created the hazard that led to the accident or that the defendant knew or should have known about the danger and should have had it removed or repaired.
 This can often be difficult to prove, since proving when a given hazard first appeared can be challenging.
 Understanding the nuances of premises liability in a slip and fall case is helpful.

 Example: If you slip and fall on a banana in a grocery store, absent some evidence of when the banana first fell onto the floor, it may be difficult to prove that the store "knew or should have known" about the dangerous condition.
 If the banana fell onto the floor ten seconds before you arrived, then the store most likely could not have known about it.
 Since Plaintiffs have the burden of proof, demonstrating when the hazard first appeared and that the store should have known about the hazard presents problems in certain cases.